ethanxli/statshandbook/README.md

-# statshandbook
+# Handbook
-Repo of simply explained, important statistical concepts
+Repo of simply explained, important statistical, numerical and engineering/comp science concepts.

 #### Gradient Boosted Trees
 Gradient Tree Boosting or Gradient Boosted Regression Trees (GBRT) is a generalization of boosting to arbitrary differentiable loss functions.

 The first tree we fit on original data.
-THe second tree we fit to residuals to first tree. etc. The residual approximates negative gradient . final tree is all gradient steps.
+The second tree we fit to residuals to first tree. etc. The residual approximates negative gradient.
+Final tree is all gradient steps.

 #### Hessian (Matrix)
 The second order partial derivatives of a function.
 Used in a second derivative test to find extreme values of functions of more than one variable.